wortell-smart-learning/snowflake-sql/Labs/04-built-in-functions.md

 5. Run the query and review the results.

-    Note that the **DATENAME** function returns a different value depending on the *datepart* parameter that is passed to it.
-In this example, **mm** returns the month name, and **dw** returns the weekday name.
+    Note that the **TO_VARCHAR** function returns a different value depending on the *format* parameter that is passed to it.
+In this example, **MMMM** returns the full month name, and **DY** returns the abbreviated weekday name.

     Note also that the **DATEDIFF** function returns the specified time interval between and start date and an end date.
-In this case the interval is measured in years (**yy**), and the end date is determined by the **GETDATE** function; which when used with no parameters returns the current date and time.
+In this case the interval is measured in years (**year**), and the end date is determined by the **GETDATE** function; which when used with no parameters returns the current date and time.

 6. Replace the existing query with the following code.

     ```
-    SELECT CONCAT(FirstName + ' ', LastName) AS FullName
+    SELECT CONCAT(FirstName || ' ', LastName) AS FullName
     FROM SalesLT.Customer;
     ```